Sorrow, grief shatter Bronx community after deadly fire | Times Leader

 Neighborhood residents, Johanna Bellevue among them, donated clothes and other necessities to survivors.

-“Baby clothes, baby food, books, jackets, sneakers, whatever I can just given out whenever I can,” Bellevue said.
+“Baby clothes, baby food, books, jackets, sneakers, whatever I can,” Bellevue said.
 “I can’t do much but what I have.”

+At an assistance center set up at Monroe College, Stefan Beauvogui and his wife went through rooms of clothes and household goods.

+Beauvogui has lived in the building for about seven years, he said.
+He and his wife were in their apartment on the 4th floor along with their 6- and 9-year-old sons when his wife smelled smoke Sunday morning, he said.

 “These are working class, first-generation immigrant families surviving,” she said, “and just trying to thrive in the U.S.”